 - 1. The name and contact information of the person responsible for the data in the project and contact info for their organisation (the 'data controller') - 2.
 The purpose for collecting and using the data - 3.
 The 'legitimate interest' that is the basis for this purpose (for political scientists, this will generally be along the lines of building knowledge about a particular field, topic or questions) - 4.
 What categories of data will be, or have been, collected - 5.
-What types of people will have access to the data (usually research personnel affiliated with the project) - 6.
+What types of people will have access to the data (usually research personnel affiliated with the project) Important to indicate that data will be shared with you, so you can bring data with you to possible future positions outside of AU - 6.
 Whether data will potentially be transferred outside the EU/EEA and why - 7.
 How long the personal data will be stored, or the criteria for erasing it - 8.
 The person's rights (to have access to see the data collected about them, to have it erased if it is not necessary or required to keep it, to withdraw consent if the collection was based on consent) - 9.
 The source of the data - 10.
 The person's right to complain to the Danish Data Protection Agency (Datatilsynet) - 11.
 Whether it is necessary for the data subject to provide the data, including whether there is a legal or contractual requirement for it, and any consequences for not providing it